RuanCosta-Jitterbit/webappsnap/README.md

 - `server`: The full HTTPS server IP or hostname.
 (Omit trailing slash.)

 - `wait`: Integer.
 The number of milliseconds to wait for a page to load.
 Increase this if the app loads slowly and snaps happen before a page is fully loaded.
-Decrease it to spend less time waiting when snapping many pages.

 ### `pages`